FREE DHL SHIPPING | WORLDWIDE DELIVERY | 30 DAY RETURNS

 Low-Profile Horizontal Setting

-Framing an oval diamond closely against the finger also proves more appealing than raising it high off the band.
+Framing an oval diamonds closely against the finger also proves more appealing than raising it high off the band.
 This presents its elongated shape most naturally.
 A low-swept cathedral stage with oval diamond nestled into the shank gives the illusion of greater length than tall, vertical pinning.

 Halo Frames to Accentuate Shape